Using Phone Calls to Drive Content Marketing to Sales

-And I’m going to go forward with these.
+I’m going to go forward with these.
 I’m going to use these keywords to find insights about what colors when they search for these things on my website.
-So I’m going to go into my CallRail account, the first thing I’m going to do is I’m going to start setting up Keyword Spotting.
+So I’m going to go into my CallRail account, the first thing I’m going to do is I’m going to start setting up Automation Rules.

 All that data is going to be saved and available in your call log and caller timelines for later use, which we’ll look at here in just a few minutes.

-– And I’ll chime in real quick about Keyword Spotting.
-Excuse me.
-For anybody who isn’t using CallRail but is using some type of call tracking software, you don’t have the benefit of the kind of automated activity of Keyword Spotting where it’s automatically finding all those keywords.
+I’ll chime in real quick about Automation Rules.
+For anybody who isn’t using CallRail but is using some type of call tracking software, you don’t have the benefit of the kind of automated activity of Automation Rules where it’s automatically finding all those keywords.
 But if you have access to Call Recordings, you can still pull a lot of this info.

 You’re going to click that gear icon at the top of the page here.
-And then on the left side of the page, under intelligence, we have Keyword Spotting.
+And then on the left side of the page, under intelligence, we have Automation Rules.
 So let’s dive in here.
 Let’s take a deeper look at this setup.
-So I just kind of like zoomed in here on what this looks like when you’re actually setting up Keyword Spotting.
+So I just kind of like zoomed in here on what this looks like when you’re actually setting up Automation Rules.

-And if I want to take a look at calls when people are talking about sales and I want to enter clearance and sale here and tag the call as sale.
+If I want to take a look at calls when people are talking about sales and I want to enter clearance and sale here and tag the call as sale.
 So super easy.
-Once I’m finished with all my keyword sets that I want to target, I’m going to click Save there at the bottom of the page.
+Once I’m finished with all my key term sets that I want to target, I’m going to click Save there at the bottom of the page.

-And this entire process that we just walked through, it should take no more than just a couple minutes if you have all of your data ready to go from your analytics software.
-Another important thing to note here, this allows all new calls coming into your tracking numbers start being tracked with Keyword Spotting.
+This entire process that we just walked through, it should take no more than just a couple minutes if you have all of your data ready to go from your analytics software.
+Another important thing to note here, this allows all new calls coming into your tracking numbers start being tracked with Automation Rules.
 So this is just an important thing to remember.

 It’s not going to go back in time and retroactively apply these tags to calls that happened before the setup.
 It’s just going to tag the new calls coming in with those keywords.
 So we’re going to fast-forward in fake time here and take a look at what the activity call log is going to look like.
 Depending on your call volume, it’s going to look something like this.

-So you guys might be familiar with this page, for those of you that are CallRail customers.
+You guys might be familiar with this page, for those of you that are CallRail customers.
 This is the first page that you normally see when you log into your CallRail account.
 And you can always find this page by clicking Activity.
 It’s that little line graph at the top of the page.
-So for Atlanta Shoe Company, it looks like our most recent calls have been tagged with the keywords that I’ve set up there in Keyword Spotting.
+So for Atlanta Shoe Company, it looks like our most recent calls have been tagged with the keywords that I’ve set up there in Automation Rules.

 We have, let’s see, two customer service calls, there’s one call about sneakers, and then two additional calls about sales.
 Awesome.
 So I can click into the caller timeline for any of these calls and start to learn more about what happened during this conversation without listening to the call recording.